shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 ### <a name="resources"></a>Useful resources

-- [Prof. Shriram Krishnamurthy](https://cs.brown.edu/~sk/) talks about the Ph.D. application process in computer science in competitive Ph.D. programs in the US. [[Youtube video]](https://www.youtube.com/watch?v=IprN9fPV2LI)
+- [Prof. Shriram Krishnamurthy](https://cs.brown.edu/~sk/) talks about the Ph.D. application process in computer science in competitive Ph.D. programs in the US. [[Youtube video]](https://www.youtube.com/watch?v=IprN9fPV2LI) [[Corresponding blog post]](https://parentheticallyspeaking.org/articles/us-cs-phd-faq/)

 **I strongly recommend you go through this talk by Shriram if you aspire to apply to CS programs in the US.**